AaronCIH/SJDL-Foggy-Vehicle-Re-Identification--AAAI2022/Datasets/Preprocessing/README.md

 # FVRID Pre-Processing
-% There are many processes have to check your data path, please kindly check it with the annotations: \bplease check your path !!!!
+> There are many processes have to check your data path, please kindly check it with the annotations: please check your path !!!!

 ## 1_Split_Dataset
 ```bash